 Complexity profiles have conservative features on the inter- and intraspecies levels

-The proposed method of genome complexity analysis can be used to compare variability profiles of different species and intraspecies structures (i.e. phylogroups).
-Interspecies comparisons for the 146 species used in the current study reveals that when genomes are similar enough (synteny blocks covers most part of the genomes), then complexity profiles have many common features, i.e. regions with high complexity values in different genomes are located in conservative context (S3 Fig).
+Genome complexity analysis can be used to compare variability profiles of different species or intraspecies structures (e.g. phylogroups).
+We performed comparison of the complexity profiles for 146 species and observed that when genomes are similar enough (synteny blocks covers most part of the genomes), then complexity profiles are also similar (S3 Fig).

 Fig 6A shows comparison of complexity profiles of the four Bacillus species, Fig 6B for their phylogenetic relation.
-It can be seen that regions with high complexity values are associated with prophages (denoted with an orange bar below the complexity profile) and have conservative location, similar to E. coli.
-Some regions that lack integrated viruses also have high complexity values and conservatively located in genomes of different species (i.e. the one located at 2.5 Mbp in B. subtilis), while others are only highly variable at one species only (i.e. the one located at 2.8 Mbp in B. velezensis).
+It can be seen that regions with high complexity values are associated with prophages (denoted with an orange bar below the complexity profile) and have conservative location.
+Some regions that lack integrated viruses also have high complexity values and conservatively located in genomes of different species (i.e. the one located at 2.5 Mbp in B. subtilis), while others are only highly variable at one species only (e.g. the one located at 2.8 Mbp in B. velezensis).

 Fig 6.
 Regions with high complexity values are mainly located in a conservative context, when both intra and interspecies comparisons are performed.
 A) Complexity profiles and synteny blocks of the four Bacillus species; B) phylogenetic tree of the four Bacillus species; C) complexity profiles and synteny blocks of the five E. coli phylogroups; D) phylogenetic tree of the E. coli genomes selected for the analysis, for each phylogroup one reference strain and 100 closest genomes was selected.